echobind/bisonapp/README.md

 # Set up CI

-This project uses GitHub actions for CI.
+This project uses GitHub Actions for CI.

 To ensure your project can run on CI for E2E tests, you need to add a few ENV vars to GitHub Secrets.